Hotline for parents

 School bus route closures

-Most school bus services in bushfire affected communities are expected to run as normal when your child goes back to school.
+Most school bus services in bushfire affected communities are running as normal.

 We recommend you check the